alssndro/sandros-sketch-plugins/README.md

 For text layers it sets the line height to fit the Baseline grid instead.

 **This does not align the the text to the Baseline Grid (the gif is a bit deceptive).
-This is because there is no way to calculate the x-height of the text.
+This is because the Sketch Plugin API does not (currently) allow for the retrieval of the baseline of the text itself.
 After running the plugin you will have to move the text layer to fit on the baseline manually.**

 ![Set Text to Baseline Grid](plugin previews/set text to baseline grid.gif)